ghostandthemachine/clj-quad/README.md

 ## insertion

-insert single elements with insert or a seq of elements with insert-children
+Insert single elements with insert or a seq of elements with insert-children

 ````clojure
 => (insert quad {:bounds (bounds 200 800 8 8)})